lp64ace/parkathon/README.md

 ## Features

+- **Real-time Availability**

-- **Real-time Availability**: Determines parking availability based on nearby users' parking or unparking activities.
+Determines parking availability based on nearby users' parking or unparking activities.

-- **Historical Data Analysis**: Fetches historical parking data from a database and uses a machine learning model to predict future parking availability.
+- **Historical Data Analysis**

+Fetches historical parking data from a database and uses a machine learning model to predict future parking availability.

+- **User-friendly Interface**

-- **User-friendly Interface**: An intuitive frontend to display parking predictions to users through a map.
+An intuitive frontend to display parking predictions to users through a map.

 - **Parking Status**